griga23/shoe-store/lab2.md

 END;
 ```
-NOTE: there is a bug in the Web UI.
-Remove the first 2 lines and the last line to be able to run the job.

-Check if all promotion notifications are stored correctly
+Check if all promotion notifications are stored correctly.
 ```
-select * from shoe_promotions;
+SELECT * from shoe_promotions;
 ```

-All data products are created and events are in motion.
-Visit the brand new data portal from there you get all information you need and query the data.
-Give it a try.
+All data products are created now and events are in motion.
+Visit the brand new data portal to get all information you need and query the data.
+Give it a try!

 ![image](terraform/img/dataportal.png)

-End of Lab2.
+## End of Lab2.

-If you don't need your infrastructure anymore, do not forget to delete the resources.
+# If you don't need your infrastructure anymore, do not forget to delete the resources!